HomeDev GuideRecipesAPI Reference

 }

-The row and column props accept StructureContainerProps, which provides:
+The row and column props accept StructureContainerProps, which provides the following:

-This allows you to apply custom styling, add CSS classes, or implement responsive grid layouts based on your design system.
+This lets you apply custom styling, add CSS classes, or implement responsive grid layouts based on your design system.

 Enable components for sections

-To allow a component to be used within experience sections, add compositionBehaviors:
+To use a component within experience sections, add compositionBehaviors.

 export const LandingSectionContentType = contentType({